oamts/nlwValoriza/README.md

 ## Rules

-User registration
+- User registration

    [x] It is not allowed to register more than one user with the same email

    [x] It is not allowed to register user without e-mail

 - TAG registration

-   [ ] It is not allowed to register more than one tag with the same name
+   [x] It is not allowed to register an unnamed tag

-   [ ] It is not allowed to register an unnamed tag
+   [x] It is not allowed to register more than one tag with the same name

-   [ ] Registration by users who are not administrators is not allowed
+   [x] Registration by users who are not administrators is not allowed

 - Registration of compliments